 The stakes feel inordinately high in the writing game.
 Remember picking teams at the sandlot?
 The humiliation in watching your flanks thin as others romped off across that invisible line that mirrored your worst fears.
 In those days, it was the humiliation in being the last kid picked.
 For writers, it is the humiliation in not being picked at all.

 I think that, deep down, most writers are not after money or even fame, at least most literary fiction writers aren’t.
 If you are indeed one of them, you have an urgent need to share something about life on earth, to give others the news, the secret message in the bottle.
-And if readers accept your offering – lots of readers – it comes with a sigh of relief – your observations on the flux are not as crazy as you thought.
-Even if one or two reviewers suggest otherwise, not to worry – there will always be those who miss the boat.
-That’s why you write in the first place, to help them get on board.
+And if readers accept your offering, lots of readers, it comes with a sigh of relief – your observations on the flux are not as crazy as you thought.
+Even if one or two reviewers suggest otherwise, not to worry, there will always be those who miss the boat.
+That’s why you write in the first place,…to help as many as you can get on board.

 I saw the Facebook necessity.
 And the Blog.
 Twitter still eludes me.
 But, those who advised me were right.
 Suck up your pride and be the borderline shill you need to be.
-Still…, it’s exhausting.
-It’s not the WASP thing – you know, “the unseemliness of it all” – it’s just that now that I have my PEN/Hemingway Honorable Mention, I need to take a rest.
-I’m afraid I won’t be able to make it to the 52 Dies Iovis: Ergo…s that I promised.
-I have to conserve my writing chops for the new book.
+Still, it’s exhausting.
+It’s not the WASP thing – you know, “the unseemliness of it all” – it’s just that now that I have my PEN/Hemingway nod, I’m not sure I will be able make it to the 52 Ruminations, as promised.
+I have to conserve my writing chops for the new book.*

-Oh, and for you writers who don’t get picked.
+Oh, and for you writers who don’t get picked?
 Take heart.
-Even if your bottle never makes it to shore but simply sinks into the depths and returns to silicate and calcite, its message will not be lost.
+Even if the message in your bottle never makes it to shore, and the bottle simply sinks into the depths on its way to silicate and calcite, its message will not be lost.
 In a few eons, you’ll find it in a limestone cliff.
 Just be patient…